Important Note to All Patients

 I received a bill and have questions about it.
 Who can I call for assistance?

-What should I do if my insurance information is incorrect on my statement?
+My insurance information is incorrect on my statement.

 We apologize for this error.
 Please contact us during at (800) 851-0211.
 We will then make the necessary changes to your account and rebill the correct insurance plan.